 Professor, University of Colorado

 Dimitri Nakassis is associate professor in the Department of Classics at the University of Colorado.
 He received his B.A. in Classical Archaeology from the University of Michigan, and his M.A. in Greek and Ph.D. in Classical Archaeology from the University of Texas at Austin.
 His research focuses on the archaeology and scripts of the Aegean Bronze Age, in particular the administrative practices of the Mycenaean state.
 He has published articles on Linear A, Homer and Hesiod, archaeological survey, Greek religion and history, and Mycenaean economy, society and prosopography.
 He is the author of Individuals and Society in Mycenaean Pylos (Leiden 2013), and is co-director of the Western Argolid Regional Project, an archaeological field survey in southern Greece.

-Sarah Buchanan was a Ph.D. student in Information Studies and acted archivist at PASP between 2013-2016.
+Sarah Buchanan was a Ph.D. student in Information Studies and PASP archivist between 2013-2016.
 She is now an Assistant Professor at the University of Missouri within their Library and Information Science program.
 Her research interests include museum archaeology, digital classics, and archives.